Pancake: France, Belgium, Italy, Portugal, and Switzerland

-Crêpes, popular in France, Belgium, Switzerland and Portugal, are made from flour, milk, and eggs.
+Crêpes, popular in France, Belgium, Switzerland and Portugal, are made from plain flour, milk, and eggs.
 They are thin pancakes and are served with a sweet (fruit, ice cream, jam, chocolate spread, powdered sugar) or savoury filling (cheese, ham, seafood, spinach).
-In Francophone Europe, crêpes are often sold in special stands.

 In Italy there is a similar dish called crespella or scrippella.
 In this country are also popular some traditional waffle cookies called pizzelle and in some part of Tuscany there are typical thin crispy pancakes named brigidini, made with aniseed.

 In Brittany, a galette (or galette bretonne) is a large thin pancake made of buckwheat flour, often cooked on one side only.

 Crêpes are popular in many South American countries such as Argentina, Brazil, and Chile.
 They are consumed with sweet fillings (marmalade, dulce de leche) or with salty fillings (ground meat (Brazil), vegetables, tomato sauce, cheese).

 They have also become popular East Asian countries, including Japan, South Korea and China, and Southeast Asian countries, such as the Philippines and Thailand, where they are sold in crêpe stands and kiosks.
 They are often served with whipped cream and fruits, or non-sweet spreads such as vegetables.

 Farinata are popular in Mediterranean regions, including Nice.
 Also called socca, these are pancakes made from chickpea flour and seasoned with black pepper.
 They are popular street food in Nice.

 Germany

 German pancakes are known as Pfannkuchen (from the German Pfanne and Kuchen meaning "pan" and "cake") except in Berlin, Brandenburg and Saxony, where Pfannkuchen are Berliner pastries and pancakes are known as Eierkuchen.
 They are generally thicker than French-style crêpes and usually served with sweet or, occasionally, savoury fillings.
-Usage of a leavening agent or yeast is uncommon.
+Usage of a leavening agent is uncommon, except for the Lusatian variety Plinse, which uses yeast.
 Fried apple rings covered by pancake dough and served with sugar and cinnamon are called Apfelküchle.
-Kaiserschmarrn, a thick but light caramelized pancake popular in Bavaria and regions of the former Austria-Hungary, is usually split into pieces, filled with fruits or nuts, sprinkled with powdered sugar and served with a fruit sauce.
-It is believed that this was first prepared for Kaiser Franz Joseph I of Austria.
+Kaiserschmarrn, a thick but light caramelized pancake popular in Bavaria and regions of the former Austria-Hungary, is usually split into pieces, re-fried, sprinkled with powdered sugar and served with a fruit sauce.

 In Swabia, pancakes sliced into ribbons (Flädle) are often served in soup.